alexjungaalto/FederatedLearning/README.md

 permitted with appropriate attribution.
 Please credit **CS-E4740 - Federated Learning, Aalto University** in any shared or derived works.

 **Preferred Citation:**
-A. Jung, "Lecture Notes for CS-E4740 Federated Learning," Aalto University, 2024.
+A. Jung, "Federated Learning: From Theory to Practice," Aalto University, 2022.